 I was struck by a presentation given by Jacob Thompson, a rare disease patient who was diagnosed with Friedreich’s Ataxia (FA) at the age of 24.
 He shared his personal reflections about how music helps him hold on to hope.
 Jacob uses his voice as a hip-hop artist and poet, and his poetry won the NCATS Rare Diseases Are Not Rare Challenge.
 Jacob’s entry “Keep on Fighting” is a spoken word performance to encourage those who are challenged with a rare disease and to raise awareness for rare diseases.
 Jacob emphasized the importance of considering the ways a patient is impacted so that we can really understand each patient’s journey.
 Understanding the day-to-day hardship that patients with rare diseases, parents, and caregivers deal with is imperative to advancing therapies for rare diseases.
 To really understand rare diseases, we must listen to the stories, the challenges, and the complexities surrounding rare disease patients.
 What really leaves a powerful message that cannot be forgotten is the power of the hope visible in Jacob’s piece and in every patient advocate.

 For many patients, it takes years to find a diagnosis.
 For many, there is no diagnosis.
 We have heard the saying in medicine, “When you hear hoofbeats, think HORSE, not zebra.”
 To a clinician, this means to look for the obvious diagnosis, not the rare one.
 But sometimes what we encounter is a zebra, not a horse.
 In this community, the zebras are common, but their experiences are extremely unique.
-Every patient and patient advocate has an incredible story, and I am proud to be an advocate for the rare disease community.
+Every patient and patient advocate has an incredible story, and I am always moved by the stories and advocacy at Rare Disease Day.

 About the Author